-To use the tables in Appendix 3, first determine which notation is being requested HAB(MODU) or HAB+(MODU)/HAB++(MODU).
-For accommodation area the criteria for the HAB+(MODU) and HAB++(MODU) notation is the same.
+To use the tables in Appendix 3, first determine which notation is being requested HAB, HAB+, or HAB++.

-- For a HAB(MODU) notation, the unshaded boxes under "Meets HAB(MODU) Requirements" must be met. - For a HAB+(MODU) or HAB++(MODU) notation, the unshaded boxes under "Meets HAB+(MODU)/ HAB++(MODU) Requirements" need to be met as well as HAB(MODU) requirements.
+- For a HAB notation, the unshaded boxes under "Meets HAB Requirements" must be met. - For a HAB+ notation, the unshaded boxes under "Meets HAB+ Requirements" need to be met as well as HAB requirements. - For a HAB++ notation, the unshaded boxes under "Meets HAB++ Requirements" need to be met as well as HAB requirements and HAB+ requirements.